Consultation on prohibiting use of engineered stone

 Workers have a duty to take reasonable care for their own health and safety and they must take reasonable care that their acts or omissions do not adversely affect the health and safety of other persons.
 Workers must:

-- comply as far as they are reasonably able, with any work health and safety instructions from you as the PCBU, and
+- comply as far as they are reasonably able, with any work health and safety instructions from their employer, and

-- co-operate with any reasonable policy or procedure relating to work health and safety that you as the PCBU put in place, including health monitoring, if they have been told about it beforehand.
+- co-operate with any reasonable policy or procedure relating to work health and safety that their employer puts in place, including health monitoring, if they have been told about it beforehand.

 Silica dust can cause serious illness and disease.
 Workers must participate in health monitoring and wear personal protective equipment (PPE) as instructed by a PCBU.